Student Counseling Center

-The Counseling Center staff consists of a diverse group of 3 full time and 1 part time counseling faculty with varied professional counseling and psychology related backgrounds.
+The Counseling Center staff consists of a diverse group of counseling faculty with varied professional counseling and psychology related backgrounds.
 The mission of the Counseling Center at Slippery Rock University supports and promotes the psychological, academic and holistic health of Slippery Rock students.

 To accomplish this, the Counseling Center:

 - Provides counseling to students through the developmental, social adjustment, academic preparedness and psychological challenges and opportunities they face during their decisive college years.

 - Provides short-term counseling, implements programming on issues relevant to students to enhance their personal growth, assists during crisis situations, and is a resource for referral to both on-campus and community support services.

 - Maintains a safe, confidential, non-judgmental environment for all students.